 But let me back up a bit.
 What’s a terrarium, you say?
 A terrarium is a way of growing plants in an enclosed or partially enclosed container usually made of glass or plastic.
 It’s a bit like container gardening, but with glass containers.
 They have gone in an out of popularity since the 1800s, enjoying a particular hey day in the 1970s, and are again returning to popularity.
 They are easy to establish and make a wonderful craft for bored kids at home during the summer.

-Today I’m making terrariums with my friend’s daughter Ivy, who recently turned 8.
+Today I’m making a kid-friendly terrarium with my friend’s daughter Ivy, who recently turned 8.
 My two year old daughter was very interested in the process but a bit too young to be trusted with glass.

 You can build a terrarium in just about any container.
-I posted about the many containers for terrariums I’ve used and you can find an enormous array of items people have used for containers on Flickr’s Terrariums group.
+I posted about the many containers for terrariums I’ve used and you can find an enormous array of items people have used for containers.
 I found a cache of cheap goldfish globes for ten cents each at a thrift store, but Michael’s has them cheaply as well in a range of sizes.

 Although succulents are my favorite plants for terrariums, many plants will work.
 Ferns, ground covers, and spider plants are good choices, too.
 Closed terrariums require plants that thrive in high humidity, but you have a little more leeway in an open terrarium.

 The first step is to fill your terrarium with an inch or two of gravel.
 I like aquarium gravel which you can find at a pet store but I have used plain old gravel from the backyard before with no ill affects.
 Aquarium gravel just looks nicer and the bonus is that it comes in many colors so your child will have a variety to choose from.

 It also comes in different sizes, but since we used small containers we bought the smallest size of gravel.
 Larger containers can use any size of gravel.